-The preamble to the volume of notes and plans shown here states that it was produced ‘with a view to shortening of the length the ceremony … and to ensuring as far as is possible, a smooth and dignified sequence of movement.’
+The preamble to the volume of notes and plans shown here states that it was produced ‘with a view to shortening the length of the ceremony … and to ensuring as far as is possible, a smooth and dignified sequence of movement.’
 Furthermore, it states that if the participants studied it closely it would ensure that ‘there should be no need for haste, no confusion of movement, and plenty of room in which to move and manoeuvre.’
 Preparations were meticulous.
 Between 14 May and 1 June rehearsals were held almost daily, with the Queen attending several.
 Indeed, while Fisher reported a few minor errors at the ceremony, the day went extremely smoothly.
-Alan Don, the Dean of Westminster was impressed by Fisher, writing that ‘his voice was clear, his articulation unaffected, mastery of detail complete.’
+Alan Don, the Dean of Westminster, was impressed by Fisher, writing that ‘his voice was clear, his articulation unaffected, mastery of detail complete.’

 This book was presented to the Library by Lady Fisher in 1982.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

 The _ga cookie, installed by Google Analytics, calculates visitor, session and campaign data and also keeps track of site usage for the site's analytics report.
 The cookie stores information anonymously and assigns a randomly generated number to recognize unique visitors.

 This cookie is set by Google and is used to distinguish users.

 Installed by Google Analytics, _gid cookie stores information on how visitors use a website, while also creating an analytics report of the website's performance.
 Some of the data that are collected include the number of visitors, their source, and the pages they visit anonymously.